-This PP-Module is intended for use with the following Base-PP: Protection Profile for Mobile Device Fundamentals [PP_MD_V3.3].
+This PP-Module is intended for use with the following Base-PP: Protection Profile for Mobile Device Fundamentals [PP\MD].

 This Base-PP is valid because biometric enrolment and verification may be a specific type of standalone software application or a built-in component of a computer.
-The biometric enrolment and verification functionality defined by this PP-Module will rely on the Base-PP. The biometric enrolment and verification functionality defined by this PP-Module will rely on the Base-PP and Section PP_MD_V3.3 Security Functional Requirements Direction of this PP-Module describes the relevant functionality for the Base-PP, including specific selections, assignments, or inclusion of optional requirements that must be made as needed to support the biometric enrolment and verification functionality.
+The biometric enrolment and verification functionality defined by this PP-Module will rely on the Base-PP and Section 6.2, "PP\MD Security Functional Requirements Direction" of this PP-Module describes the relevant functionality for the Base-PP, including specific selections, assignments, or inclusion of optional requirements that must be made as needed to support the biometric enrolment and verification functionality.